cuiyongbo/hello-world/my_wiki/programmer_note/pthread/api_thread_management.rst

    Question: How can you safely pass data to newly created threads, given their non-deterministic start-up and scheduling?

+   |

+   ANSWER: Make sure that all passed data is thread safe - that it can not be changed by other threads.
+The three examples that follow demonstrate what not and what to do.

 Example 1 - Thread Argument Passing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^